Tu Tu Main Main

 Tu Tu Main Main (') is an Indian television sitcom which originally aired on DD Metro and later StarPlus directed by Sachin Pilgaonkar.
 The series first premiered on DD Metro in 1994 till 1996 before it moved to StarPlus and the series went on to become the first show to launch the STAR Plus Hindi Band in October 1996.

-A sequel series with same themes and extended cast, also directed by Sachin.
-Kadvee Khattee Meethi aired on Star One in 2006.
+A sequel series titled Kadvee Khattee Meethi with the same theme and an extended cast, also directed by Sachin, aired on Star One in 2006.

 Plot

 The story is about the arguments, love and hate between daughter-in-law and mother-in-law.
 The male lead does a balancing act between mother and wife.